 Step-by-step instructions

-TIP: Be patient!
+Be patient!
 Let your dough rise until it has noticeably increased in volume and looks very bubbly before baking.
-The bubblier your dough is, the softer and spongier your focaccia will be.
+The bubblier your dough is, the lighter and airier your focaccia will be.

-STEP 8: Sprinkle sea salt on top of the dough (add other toppings, if using) and bake at 425 for 25 to 30 minutes
+STEP 3 Bake: Dock the dough by using your fingertips to press on the surface multiple times until it reaches a consistently even thickness, then delicately stretch it towards the edges of the baking sheet (image 9).
+Sprinkle sea salt on top of the dough (add other toppings, if using) and bake at 425 for 25 to 30 minutes (image 10).

 Bread Baking Tips

-Coat the bottom of the pan with lots of olive oil: Oil lightly fries the dough as it bakes resulting in a delicious crispy crust.
+- Coat the bottom of the pan with lots of olive oil.
+This fries the dough as it bakes resulting in a delicious crispy crust.
 It also prevents your dough from sticking to the bottom of the pan as it bakes.

 Recipe FAQs